Saturday, April 4, 2009

 After quick-fixing the bug (no new version number, just reload / maybe clear browser cache), the full game now works in Firefox 3.
 However... it runs unbearably slow :-(.
 I started searching for similar problems and found many disappointed Firefox users who reported that version 3 is actually quite slower than 2 (at least in certain circumstances).

 Currently, there is not much more I can, or better am willing to do about it.
 Maybe the guys over at Mozilla will come up with some performance tips or patches soon.
 Until then, I do not recommend using Firefox 3 to play Jangaron.
-If you a brave and try, I would really be interested in your experience.
+If you are brave and try, I would really be interested in your experience.
 By the way, I didn't yet bother to patch the "stable version" 0.43, which has the same bug, so please use 0.52 with Firefox 3.

 One last hint, if you want to use Firefox 3 for surfing and Firefox 2 to play Jangaron: just google for "firefox.2 firefox.3 parallel".
 Essentially, you create a separate profile for each Firefox version so the other one does not mess it up, and start the program with command line switches that tell it a) to use a certain profile and b) not to reuse the running Firefox instance.